How to Replace Your Pool Liner (And When To Do It)

 How Much Does It Cost to Replace a Pool Liner?

 The vinyl liner replacement cost will vary depending on your swimming pool size and the type and brand of liner you purchase.
-Above ground pool liners cost between $200-$1,100 on average.
-And inground pool replacement liners cost around $2,000 to $2,500 on average.
-If you hire a pool professional to install it for you, that could increase the price above $4,000 once you factor in labor and materials.
+Above ground pool liners cost between $200 to $1,000 on average.
+And on average, inground pool replacement liners cost around $2,000 to $2,500.
+Hiring a pool professional to install it for you could increase the price above $4,000 once you factor in labor and materials.
+Check out my article on the cost of a vinyl liner pool for more on this topic.

 How to Make Your Pool Liner Last Longer